Frequently asked questions: Online service Enter Finland

 2. Select ‘Change now’ to get to the Suomi.fi login page.
 There you can log in to the online service using strong electronic identification, for example your Finnish online banking credentials.

-After you have logged in to the service using strong identification, your account will be updated to an account with strong identification.
-Now you will always have to log in to your account using strong identification.
+After you have logged in to the service using online banking credentials, for example, your account is upgraded to an account that uses strong identification.
+From now on, you will always have to use this new login method when you log in to your account.

-If you submitted your application before updating your account, you will unfortunately have to visit a service point.
+If you submit your application before you change the login method, you will unfortunately have to visit a service point.

 I submitted my application by email.
 Can I change the application to an application with strong identification afterwards?
 Can I avoid visiting a service point that way?